Irina Terentjeva

-Irina Terentjeva (born June 30, 1984) is a Lithuanian former cross-country skier who has competed since 2000.
+Irina Terentjeva (born 30 June 1984) is a Lithuanian former cross-country skier who has competed since 2000.
 She competed in three Winter Olympics: Salt Lake City 2002, Turin 2006 and Vancouver 2010, she earned her best finish of 37th in the individual sprint event at Turin in 2006.

 Career

 Irina Terentjeva won a silver medal in individual 10 km F event in the 2001 European Youth Championships (EYOF 2001) in Vuokatti, Finland.
 She won a bronze medal in the individual 5 km F event at the 2002 Junior World Championships in Schonach, Germany.

 Terentjeva's best finish at the FIS U23 World Ski Championships was a 7th place in the individual 10 km F event in Tarvisio 2007.

 Terentjeva's best finish at the FIS Nordic World Ski Championships was 27th in the individual sprint event at Val di Fiemme in 2003.
-Terentjeva's best finish at the individual 10 km F event was 30th at the 2007 World Ski Championschips in Sapporo.
+Terentjeva's best finish at the individual 10 km F event was 30th at the 2007 World Ski Championships in Sapporo.

 Her best World Cup finish was 25th at a 10 km event in Finland in 2005.
 Terentjeva's best position at the individual event 15 km F at the Winter Universiade was a 4th place in Pragelato 2007.

-Irina Terentjeva moved to Finland in 2010 and finished her skiing career at the year 2012.
+Irina Terentjeva moved to Finland in 2010 and finished her skiing career in 2012.